EricHoffmann57/projet-ionic-games/README.md

 This project presents a video games collection in the form of collectible cards linked to a firebase.
 It is the ionic version of Angular project, just to show some differences between the two versions.

-a form with required fields permits to add new cards an empty card cannot be added.
+a form permits to add new cards but an empty card cannot be added thanks to disabled submit button for empty fields.

 Two ways to sort data for client have been implemented: